 For your company to have Controlled Unclassified Information, you must meet these conditions:

 1. You have an official agreement (contract, purchase order, etc) with the United States Federal Government or you support an organization that has an agreement

 Tip: Just because your company is developing cool technology on a topic that is normally controlled (like weapons systems), does not mean that it is automatically CUI.
-You need to have an active agreement with the Government.
+You need to be performing work as part of active agreement with the Government.

 Q: Which of my data needs to be protected under CMMC?